 Closing costs are various fees that must be paid before the actual closing and deed transfer of ownership takes place in a real estate sale.
 These usually range from three percent to five percent, except larger than usual transactions (i.e., more expensive homes).

-These costs include prepayment of taxes and the required fee payable to county or local authorities in addition to loan fees, title and escrow fees, insurance, commissions and more.
+These costs include prepayment of taxes and the required fee payable to county or local authorities in addition to loan fees, title and escrow fees, cash to close, insurance, commissions and more.

 When it comes down to who is responsible for these costs for a home purchase, all the interested parties need to know that they could be held accountable before signing any agreements at all.